Our Commitment to Accessibility

 Application Interfaces

-Supports: The functionality of the product has at least one method that meets the criterion without known defects or meets with equivalent facilitation.
+Supports: The product provides at least one method to meet the criterion without known defects or achieves compliance through equivalent facilitation.

-Does Not Support: The majority of product functionality does not meet the criterion.
+Does Not Support: The product does not meet the criterion for the majority of its functionality.

-Not Applicable: The criterion is not relevant to the product.
+Not Applicable: The criterion is not relevant to the product’s functionality.

 Tables 1 and 2 also document conformance with: